2024–25 New York Knicks season

 The 2024–25 New York Knicks season was the 79th season of the franchise in the National Basketball Association (NBA).

+The Knicks advanced to the 2024 NBA Cup knockout stage after winning East Group A with an undefeated 4–0 group stage record.
+However, they were eliminated by the Atlanta Hawks in the quarterfinals.

-On March 28, the Knicks clinched a playoff spot following their victory against the Milwaukee Bucks.
+On March 28, 2025, the Knicks clinched a playoff spot following their victory against the Milwaukee Bucks.
 Marginally improving on last year's record, the Knicks finished the regular season 51–31 and advanced to play the Detroit Pistons in the first round.
 Despite losing 2 out of 3 games at Madison Square Garden, the Knicks would win all 3 games at Detroit to win the series in 6.
-In the conference semifinals, against the defending champions, the Boston Celtics, the Knicks dethroned the 2024 champions in 6 games, advancing to their first Eastern Conference Finals in 25 years since 2000.
+In the conference semifinals, against the defending champions, the Boston Celtics, the Knicks dethroned the 2024 champions in 6 games, advancing to their first Eastern Conference Finals since 2000 when the Knicks also played Indiana.
 It was also the first time in 26 years where they had clinched a playoff series at home, the last instance being in the 1999 NBA playoffs.
 New York would once again face off with the rival Indiana Pacers in the conference finals; the Pacers would eliminate the Knicks in six games, ending their season.

+The New York Knicks drew an average home attendance of 19,799, the 4th-highest of all NBA teams.